I wrote this post originally in 2011. With minor edits I am presenting it again.

 Do you want to know who you were in a past life?
-This ad from a 1946 pulp mystery magazine supposes you do.
+This ad from a 1946 magazine supposes you do.

-In the 1970s my wife took a class in the paranormal.
-I was dubious about any of it, but she told me how her teacher explained a technique for finding out what we were in our past lives.
-We were to sit in the dark in front of a full-length mirror.
-We were to have a lighted candle between us and the mirror, and it would reveal our past lives.
+In the 1970s my wife took a night school class in the paranormal.
+I was dubious about it, but she told me how her teacher explained a technique for finding out what we were in our past lives.
+We were to sit in the dark in front of a full-length mirror with a lighted candle between us and the mirror, and our past lives would be revealed.

-Even though I doubted it, I was still a little spooky about it.
+Even though I didn’t believe it would work, I was still a little spooky about it.
 I never tried it.
-That's because something else her teacher told her actually did work.
-At the time we were going into busy downtown Salt Lake City once or twice a week and usually had trouble finding a parking space.
+That's because something else her teacher told her appeared to actually work.
+At the time we were going into busy downtown Salt Lake City once or twice a week and we usually had trouble finding a parking space.
 The teacher told Sally that by concentrating on a parking space while traveling into a city you would find one easily.
-I tried it, and it worked so many times it got me thinking of what happened when I thought "parking space" while driving.
+I tried it, and it worked so many times it got me thinking of what happened when I thought “parking space” while driving.
 Did someone who was already parked receive a sudden strong mental prod to leave the space so I could find it?
 The mind boggled.

 Because that mind trick seemed to be working it made me more reticent about actually seeing a past life in a full-length mirror.
 There was enough to upset me in my current lifetime that I did not care to see some miserable past life.